pwdd/pwdd.github.io/_posts/2016-08-08-the-s-from-solid.md

 tags: [design-principles]
 ---

 The popular wisdom says that "He who chases two rabbits will catch neither", or "Don't spread yourself too thin".
-The meaning of such sayings is that it is difficult to do more than one thing at a time.
 Just like people, classes, modules and functions are also not good at multitasking.<!--more-->

 Considering this function: